Citi® Double Cash Card

 Extras, perks and using points

-The biggest perk with this card is the ability to earn 2% cash-back rewards.
+The biggest perk with this card is the ability to earn a total of 2% cash-back rewards.
 The rewards can be redeemed for a statement credit, a check, or a gift card available through the Citibank site.

 There is no fee to redeem your rewards.

 Another nice benefit with this card is you get a pass on your first late fee.
-The Citi Double cash card will waive the $35 late charge the first time you slip-up.
+The Citi Double Cash card will waive the $39 late charge the first time you slip-up.

 Because this is a Citibank card, it also comes purchase protections including Price Rewind, where if the price is lower on an item you bought within 60 days of your purchase, Citi will refund the difference to you.